 - Hospital vs chairside – For those who need to undergo hospital treatment, the wisdom teeth removal price in Sydney is likely to be higher because you are paying for the services of a specialist oral surgeon to perform any said extraction or extractions

-If you still have your wisdom teeth and would like a dental examination then visit a No Gaps Dental clinic near you.
+If you still have your wisdom teeth and would like a dental examination for wisdom teeth removal, then visit a No Gaps Dental clinic near you.
 Our team guarantees never to rush you or push you into decisions you aren’t comfortable with.

 Note: Any surgical or invasive procedure carries risks.
 Before proceeding, you should seek a second opinion from an appropriately qualified health practitioner.